 Answer: Audit your current firewall by exporting the complete configuration, documenting all active rules with hit counts, identifying unused or redundant rules, understanding NAT and VPN settings, and cataloging all integrated services like antivirus or SSL inspection before you design the migration.

 A complete audit of your existing firewall is non-negotiable.
-This is where most migrations fail – and it’s almost always preventable–teams assume they understand their configuration, then discover during cutover that critical rules were missed or misconfigured.
+This is where most migrations fail—and it’s almost always preventable.
+Teams assume they understand their configuration, then discover during cutover that critical rules were missed or misconfigured.
+According to FireMon’s 2025 migration checklist research, organizations typically see a 30–40% reduction in rules during pre-migration cleanup—meaning nearly a third of your existing rules are likely redundant, outdated, or overly permissive.

 What to Document During Your Audit

-- NAT rules and VPN settings: These are often misunderstood and cause connectivity issues if not transferred correctly.
+- NAT rules and VPN settings: These are often misunderstood and cause connectivity issues if they aren’t transferred correctly.
+Document each tunnel endpoint and encryption setting.

 Use this audit as an opportunity to clean your ruleset.
 According to Canada’s Cyber Security Centre guidance, removing unused rules and addresses is one of the most effective ways to improve network security.
 A migration is the perfect time to eliminate technical debt.